 I realize I’m late to the party as Harley Quinn’s Revenge has been out for three weeks now.
 But seeing as Batman: Arkham City (review) is one of my favorite games, I feel obligated to review it.
 Also, some of you may remember I was doing a little series of posts back in November called “Judge’s Batman Extravaganza.”
-Basically, after getting hooked on Arkham City, I went and watched all the live-action movies and a majority of the animated shows; I was on a Batman binge.
-I had meant to finish it up by the end of November, then forgot, then partially revived it in December with a post about LEGO Batman 2 (which is awesome by the way), the forgot again.
-I figured it would be a good time to revive it now to commemorate the release of the awesome LEGO Batman 2, which will be the final post in this series.
-Expect that sometime next week–hopefully.
-For now, here’s a review of Harley Quinn’s Revenge.
+I figured it would be a good time to revive it now.
+But enough talk, let’s get to the review!

 HQR is set after the events of Arkham City, so if you haven’t played the game yet (and why wouldn’t you at this point?), then it’s best to come back to this piece of DLC later.
 The narrative of this DLC is pretty simple: Harley Quinn lures Batman back into Arkham City.
 He’s captured, and it’s up to Robin to bail him out.
 The greatest selling point of HQR in my opinion, is the chance to play as the Boy Wonder in a story driven setting rather than a Challenge Map.